Climate change and the air

 These fruits are blackberries.
 The seeds are found inside the berries.
 They are tiny, with hard tough seed coats.

 Birds, especially blackbirds and thrushes, love to eat blackberry fruits.
 In doing so, they help the plant to spread its seeds away from the wood.
+The seeds are tough and survive digestion inside the backbird.

 To survive, the blackbirds need the blackberry fruits and the blackberry plants need the blackbirds.